sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 Oh, and if you take the square root of this then you get :math:`\hat{\sigma}_p`, the pooled standard deviation estimate.
 In other words, the pooled standard deviation calculation is nothing special.
-It’s not terribly different to the regular standard deviation calculation.
+It is not terribly different to the regular standard deviation calculation.

 Completing the test
 ~~~~~~~~~~~~~~~~~~~

 Regardless of which way you want to think about it, we now have our pooled
 estimate of the standard deviation.
-From now on, I’ll drop the silly *p*
+From now on, I will drop the silly *p*
 subscript, and just refer to this estimate as :math:`\hat\sigma`.
 Great.
-Let’s
+Let us
 now go back to thinking about the bloody hypothesis test, shall we?
 Our whole
 reason for calculating this pooled estimate was that we knew it would be
 helpful when calculating our *standard error* estimate.
 But standard error of
 *what*?
 In the one-sample *t*-test it was the standard error of the sample
-mean, SE(X̄), and since :math:`SE(X̄) = \sigma / \sqrt{N}` that’s what the
+mean, SE(X̄), and since :math:`SE(X̄) = \sigma / \sqrt{N}` that is what the
 denominator of our *t*-statistic looked like.
 This time around, however, we
 have *two* sample means.
-And what we’re interested in, specifically, is the
+And what we are interested in, specifically, is the
 difference between the two *X̄*\ :sub:`1` – *X̄*\ :sub:`2`.
 As a consequence,
 the standard error that we need to divide by is in fact the **standard error
 of the difference** between means.